Medically reviewed by Aimee Paik, MD, MD

 People often point to soda, chocolate, and pizza as the causes of breakouts and zits… and they aren’t completely wrong.
-Research shows that refined sugar and processed foods can exacerbate acne-prone skin, and our dermatologists agree.
-Dr. Maggie Kober and Dr. Mamina Turegano both recommend eating a – that means things like fresh veggies, beans, and steel-cut oats – and staying away from foods like white bread, potato chips, and fries which can all cause blood sugar spikes.
+Research shows that refined sugar and processed foods can exacerbate acne-prone skin, and these dermatologists agree.
+Dr. Maggie Kober and Dr. Mamina Turegano both recommend eating a low glycemic index diet – that means things like fresh veggies, beans, and steel-cut oats – and limiting foods like white bread, potato chips, and fries which can all cause blood sugar spikes.
 Dr. Turegano adds, “Researchers think that these spikes in blood sugar lead to inflammation and more sebum production, which is known to clog pores, and therefore cause more acne.”
 A healthy diet = healthy skin!
 Learn more on our blog about the link between diet and acne).

 It’s a common refrain, but that doesn’t make it any less true.
 All of our derms say the first step in treating any skin issue is to apply sunscreen every day, rain or shine.
 SPF not only protects against skin cancer, but also acne flares, rosacea, and the overall redness and inflammation caused by a sunburn.
 Long-term sun damage exacerbates existing skin concerns and speeds the aging process by damaging your skin’s underlying blood vessels and connective tissue.
 Don’t let the sun undo your skincare routine!
 Maintain a good foundation for your products to do their jobs by layering on the SPF every day.